 Part of the Board's work in keeping the public safe is ensuring that standards, codes and guidelines are regularly reviewed.
-If approved, the Board will review the revised standard at least every five years.
+If approved, the Board will review the revised guidelines at least every five years.

-However, the Board may review the standard earlier, in response to any issues which arise or new evidence that emerges to ensure the standard's continued relevance, workability and maintenance of public safety standards.
+However, the Board may review the guideline earlier, in response to any issues that arise or new evidence that emerges to ensure the guideline's continued relevance, workability and maintenance of public safety standards.